KDE/digikam-doc/main_window/people_view.rst

     The digiKam Face Management Icon-View With Multiple Selection of Similar Faces to Tag With The Same **Agnès** Name

 Now you should see the face tags of that photograph.
 Those which have a people (or other) tag already assigned will simply show the name of that tag.
 The others, showing **Unknown** faces, will show a field and two buttons as in the screenshot of the previous article.
-In the field labeled **Who is this?** you can either type in the name of an existing People tag out of your tag tree or use the drop down function to show your tag tree and select a tag.
+In the field labeled **Who Is This?** you can either type in the name of an existing People tag out of your tag tree or use the drop down function to show your tag tree and select a tag.
 With **Confirm** you can save that to the database.

 .. figure:: images/mainwindow_faces_tag_confirmed_iconview.webp
     :alt: